entropyxyz/api_key_tdx/SPEC.md

 - Bugs in the AKS code can easily be catastrophic.
 An AKS node's job is akin to that of a browser (make arbitrary http requests) and a bad bug in http response parsing could lead to data leaks.
 This scenario has nothing to do with data storage though.
 - Network partitions, while certainly unpleasant, are probably not catastrophic.
 The AKS nodes can continue operating and serve requests, but they will not be able to replicate the state with the rest of the network.
 This is a problem for the network as a whole, but not for individual AKS nodes.
 When the network heals, the AKS nodes can (probably) patch up the state.
 - All AKS network traffic can be watched and even if it's all encrypted, a lot can be learned about users by just analyzing source and destination IP addresses and interaction patterns.
 Possible mitigations are NYM-style cover traffic with each AKS node acting as a proxy hop for their peers..

-# Misc

-- Replicate state between AKS nodes or not?
-  - If state is not replicated, how can the service scale?
-When one AKS node is "full", how can it's secrets be sharded to other nodes?
-  - Eclipse attacks become much more disruptive to users.
-Same for DoS and partitions: the service effectively goes down.
-- Local persistent storage is either a useful extra or critical, depending on the decision wrt replication.
-  - Local persistent storage is useless without a way to recover the encryption key (we can keep it all in RAM).
-  - Is there any point in Shamir Secret Sharing (or other fancy crypto) of each AKS node's storage encryption key?
-    - Yes, because it would allow the system to survive a corrupt TDX enclave.
-SGX teaches us that many attacks are possible only with physical access to the machine running the enclave, so even if TDX is broken, it's not a given that all AKS nodes will be compromised immediately.
-    - No, not really: a corrupted TDX enclave can just pretend that "Hey key-recovery-server, evil AWS killed my disk and I had to reboot, can y'all send me the key again please?".
-  - Do all AKS nodes need to store all the secrets?
-    - Yes, because the service needs to be able to scale and the secrets need to be replicated.
-Also: what is even the point of the AKS service if it's not decentralized, censorship resistant and available?
-    - No, because the service can scale by adding more AKS nodes and manually sharding the secrets among them.
-When nodes die or are upgraded, users have to manually re-upload their secrets.

-# Meeting notes

-## June 4th, 2025

-### Local storage encryption key

-- TSS **must** a way to recover the storage key
-- AKS **may** benefit from a recovery feature

-### Assumptions

-- tens of AKS nodes, certainly not thousands
-- thousands of users, not millions
-- full state is tens of megabytes, not gigabytes
-- AKS nodes are incentivized and we assume that most of them will do their best to stay up and do the work
-- AKS nodes will come and go willy nilly and there is no central authority that knows who they are or how reliable they are

-### Replication

-- TSS **may** be useful?
-For some data but definitely **not** for key shares!
-- AKS **should** be replicated
-  - Actually: replication for AKS is not required given that the secrets stored all have their own repudiation/replacement mechanism from the secret issue (e.g. you can go to Coinbase and get a new key), so an AKS node going down and/or dissapearing is not catastrophic.
-  - If however the team feels replication is a must then here we do it:
-    - TODO: describe how to do it
-    - Nodes joining: they need a full copy of the state
-    - Users adding/changing data: how do changes propagate to other nodes?
-    - Best would be an out-of-the-box solution that can
-      1.  runs in TDX
-      1.  small overhead
-      1.  multi-master replication ready
-      1.  is this Redis? is this SQLITE + something?
-Is it Postgres?
-Is it some nifty pubsub solution?
-RESEARCH topic
-    - …if no such ready made solution can be found we suggest:
-      1. AKS stores data in an append-only file (encrypted)
-      1.  on request (by new nodes), provide full snapshots of local storage
-      1.  changes to existing data are gossiped as they happen
-      1.  implement automatic merging of changes

-Replication for AKS is probably a bit easier to implement if we can rely on a secret key storage solution like SGX Seal API, but does not require it.

 ### SGX Sealing API as a keyserver for AKS/TSS